pbochynski/katacoda-scenarios/kyma-basics/install-kyma-components.md

-Before you create your first function you need to:
-- configure your container registry
+Before you create your first function you need to configure your container registry.
-- install serverless component

-# Configure your container registry (docker hub example)

 Provide your container registry credentials as environment variables like in this example:
 ```